Skip to main content

 export class SomeModule {}

-After binding controllers to a module, in order for Ditsmod to take these controllers into account, the module should be either appended or imported as an object that has the ModuleWithParams interface.
-The following example shows both the appending and the full import of the module (this is just to demonstrate the possibility, in practice it does not make sense to append and import at the same time):
+After binding controllers to the host module, in order for Ditsmod to recognize them in an external module, the host module must either be appended or imported as an object that implements the ModuleWithParams interface.
+The following example shows both appending and fully importing the host module (this is done only to demonstrate the possibility; in practice, there is no reason to do both at the same time):

 import { featureModule } from '@ditsmod/core';